Mottie/Keyboard/README.md

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.22.4 (4/18/2015)

+* Core: move build row code into a separate function (so the new extension can use it).
+* AltKeyPopup extension: show alternate keys popup after clicking/pressing and holding on set keys.
+Fixes [issue #346](https://github.com/Mottie/Keyboard/issues/346).

 ### Version 1.22.3 (4/9/2015)

 * Bug fix undefined error, if destroy is called before times have fired.
 [Pull #345](https://github.com/Mottie/Keyboard/pull/345), thanks [raido](https://github.com/raido)!